jayraj26/jlang/README.md

 # Welcome to jlang!

-A Simple Toy Programming Language.
-Jlang is a lightweight, command-line based programming language designed for educational purposes and casual experimentation.
+A Simple Toy REPL.
+Jlang is a lightweight, command-line based REPL designed for educational purposes and casual experimentation.
 It supports basic arithmetic operations, comparisons, conditional statements, loops, and functions with variable assignment.

-This language is intentionally kept simple and is not intended for production use or complex applications.
+This REPL is intentionally kept simple and is not intended for production use or complex applications.
 It serves as an educational tool and a playground for learning fundamental programming concepts.

 # What it has

-The language does not provide much but provided basic operations and assignments expected.
+The REPL does not provide much but provided basic operations and assignments expected.

 - Command-line interface
 - Basic arithmetic operations (+, -, \*, /)